KrishnaVyshak/Background-Remover-In-python/README.md

 ### Simple Background Remover in python with gui...
 ## IMPORTANT!
-### The shell.py File can be used for erasing image directly from the terminal and gui.py File to erase background with GUI.
+### The shell.py File can be used for erasing image directly from the terminal and gui.py File to erase background from a GUI application.
 ## Libraries used:-
 1. Tkinter